mcneel/developer.rhino3d.com/_guide_topics/rhinopython/primer-101/8-geometry.md

 ![{{ site.baseurl }}/images/primer-planecreation.svg]({{ site.baseurl }}/images/primer-planecreation.svg){: .float-img-right width="325"}

-You will notice that all RhinoScript methods that require plane definitions make sure these demands are met, no matter how poorly you defined the input.
+You will notice that all RhinoScriptSyntax methods that require plane definitions make sure these demands are met, no matter how poorly you defined the input.

 The adjacent illustration shows how the rs.AddPlaneSurface() call on line 11 results in the red plane, while the rs.AddPlaneSurface() call on line 12 creates the yellow surface which has dimensions equal to the distance between the picked origin and axis points.